Advanced Dynamics and Vibrations: Continuous Systems

 where for the right end, and for the left end

-There is no general solution to this equation but there are solutions for certain special cases.
-For example, consider a uniform has:
+There is no general solution to (*) but there are solutions for certain special cases.
+For example, consider a uniform bar:

 The general solution of this equation is

-Where must be determined from the b ci
+Where must be determined from the boundary conditions.

 If we consider a simply supported beam then